 Three Times As Good, One-Third As Much

-A piece of advice I once heard (I forget the source) provides a simple, practical way of always choosing quality: “Buy three times as good, one-third as much.”
-When I heard this, I was both amazed at its simplicity and taken back by the challenge it posed.
+I once heard a piece of advice that provides a simple, practical way of choosing quality.
+“Buy three times as good, one-third as much.”
+At the time, I was both amazed at its simplicity and taken back by the challenge it posed.

-See, I’m like most other women and love a good bargain.
+Like most other women, I love a good bargain.
 If for a given budget you can get three items, why settle for one?
-Then I remembered my very first blazer that I bought when I started work – it cost almost $300 and was the most expensive piece of clothing I owned.
+Then I remembered my very first blazer that I bought when I started work.
+It cost almost $300 and was the most expensive piece of clothing I owned.

 I was converted, and started to apply this principle to other aspects of my life as well.
 You may want to consider doing the same.
-Obviously don’t spend more than you can afford, and if you can get a quality item at a discount by all means go for it.
-Common sense still applies, but when faced with a choice between quality or quantity, choose quality.
+Don’t spend more than you can afford, obviously.
+But when faced with a choice between quality or quantity, choose quality.

-Apart from clothes, you can apply the principle to bags, shoes, accessories, and even furniture, musical instruments, and pens.
-I’ve been journalling for over ten years and using a good fountain pen makes me feel so much better about myself and my day than scratching out the same details with a mid-range pen.
+You can apply this principle to bags, shoes, accessories, furniture, musical instruments, and even pens.
+I’ve been journalling for twenty years and using a good fountain pen makes me feel so much better about myself and my day than scratching out the same details with a cheap pen.
+A decent fountain pen and a large bottle of ink can last a lifetime and you’ll never need to buy another pen.

-Instead of eating out three times a week, eat at home more and go out just once a week, but to a better restaurant where they treat you like a queen (or king).
-You’ll feel so much better about yourself, and that feeling of being worthwhile and successful will reinforce you subconsciously in other areas of your life.
+Instead of eating out three times a week, eat at home more.
+Then go out just once a week but to a better restaurant where they treat you like royalty.
+You’ll feel so much better about yourself.
+Feeling worthwhile and successful will reinforce you subconsciously in other areas of your life.

-Similarly, instead of having your hair or nails done at the neighbourhood shop, do your own manicures for a while, then pamper yourself at an upmarket place occasionally.
+Similarly, instead of having your hair or nails done at the neighbourhood shop, do your own manicures for a while.
+Then pamper yourself at an upmarket place occasionally.
 Experiencing the good life does wonderful things for your psyche.
-It’s hard to explain, you’ll just have to try it.

 Some people pride themselves on having many friends.
 I am grateful for having few enough that I can count them with my fingers.
 These are people for whom I would drop everything and go if they ever asked for my help.
 I can’t be doing that for too many people.